marckonick/Synthetic-Vibrations-for-CM-of-CNC-machines-/README.md

 ## Files Description

 - Functions_FeatureExtraction.py            - Functions for performing feature extraction spectrograms.
-- Main_FeatureExtraction_CNC.py             - Can be configured to perform various extraction of various features (FFT, Mel                                                       spectrograms, Mel Energy, STFT).
-By default set mel spectrograms.
+- Main_FeatureExtraction_CNC.py             - Can be configured to perform various extraction of various features (FFT, Mel Spectrograms, Mel Energy, STFT).
+Paper uses only Mel Spectrogram.
+- TorchClassificationModels.py              - Torch implementaion of NNs for state classification.
+- Main_Classification_Model.py              - Script for training the condiiton monitoring model.
+For the paper the script used the following arguments --focal_loss --one_axis
 -